-Learn How To Brick Stitch
+Learn How to Brick Stitch

 Brick stitch is a very versatile stitch.
-It can be used to make a flat... strip of beadwork as shown in this tutorial, to make a circular shape around a center bead, bead around a drop bead, or to make a diamond shape by increasing and decreasing the number of beads on a brick stitch row.Continue to 2 of 8 below.
+It can be used to make a flat strip of beadwork as shown in this tutorial, to make a circular shape around a center bead, bead around a drop bead, or to make a diamond shape by increasing and decreasing the number of beads on a brick stitch row.

-Start Brick Stitch with a Row of Ladder Stitch
+Start Brick Stitch With a Row of Ladder Stitch

-Use ladder stitch to make a row of 10 beads....
+Use a ladder stitch to make a row of 10 beads.
 If desired, you can reinforce the ladder stitch by weaving back and forth through each bead until you get back to the beginning.
-This will help the beads lay flat side by side, but is not required.
-They will flatten out as you add the row of brick stitch on top of it.
+This will help the beads lay flat side-by-side but is not required.
+They will flatten out as you add the row of a brick stitch on top of it.
 Make sure your working thread is exiting the top of the end bead in order to continue.

-How to Make a Brick Stitch
+Making a Brick Stitch

-To begin each row of brick stitch, pick up 2 beads.
-Push them down towards the ladder and then pass the needle through the connecting thread between the first two beads of the ladder.
-(Working back to front.)
+To begin each row of brick stitch, pick up two beads.
+Push them down toward the ladder and then pass the needle through the connecting thread between the first two beads of the ladder.
+Work from back to front.
 Pull snugly.
 You may need to hold on to the tail to keep the beads from loosening.

 Complete the First Brick Stitch

 To finish the first brick stitch, pass the needle back up through the second bead strung.
 Make sure the beads are laying flat and the thread is pulled tight.
-Brick stitch works best when you maintain good tension on the beadwork.
+A brick stitch works best when you maintain good tension on the beadwork.
 If the thread is loose, the beadwork can be floppy or have gaps between the beads.

 When you are starting a new row of brick stitch, the first stitch uses two beads in order to keep the thread from showing.
 If you were to pick up a single bead on the first stitch, the thread would show on the outside edge of the bead.
 It may seem like a minor detail, and many people would not notice the small thread line, but it exposes the thread to moisture and wear and your beadwork will not last as long.
-As much as possible, it is a good habit to try to... keep your threads covered either by the beads or between the rows of beads.
+As much as possible, it is a good habit to try to keep your threads covered either by the beads or between the rows of beads.

 Adding Brick Stitches to a Row

 For the remainder of the row, pick up one bead to make each brick stitch.
 Push the bead so it lays flat on the prior row.
-Stitch under the connecting thread bridge of the two beads on the last row, putting your needle in from the back of the work and pulling it through from the front.Continue to 7 of 8 below.
+Stitch under the connecting thread bridge of the two beads on the last row, putting your needle in from the back of the work and pulling it through from the front.